trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 <p></p>

 **The core abstraction to this process is input/output.** You input information and then the model uses the data it was trained on to predict the best completion to your input.
 An important thing to note is that an LLM like GPT-3 isn't responding to a prompt, it is determining what tokens come next based on a probability distribution of tokens is has seen during pre-training(@jurafsky2009).
-Put simply, it is figuring out what words comes next given some previous text.
+Put simply, it is figuring out what words comes next given some previous words.

 <p></p>